ericwq/gskills/docs/eds2.md

 - `handleEDSResponse()` deletes priorities that are removed in the latest response, and also closes the `bgwc`.
 - At last, if priority was added/removed, `handleEDSResponse()` calls `edsImpl.handlePriorityChange()` to change the balancer group.

 Next, Let's discuss the behaviour of `edsImpl.handleEDSResponsePerPriority()`.
-Please refer to [the second part](connup.md) of initialize endpoints for detail.
+Please refer to [Connect to upstream server](conn.md)  for detail.

 ```go
 func (x *edsBalancer) handleXDSClientUpdate(update *edsUpdate) {